A Sound Correction

 “They’ve locked the door!” whispered Miss Pennythorpe.
 “That’s most irregular.
 I wonder why?”

-“Whatever it is,” replied Miss Pennythorpe, “it certainly isn’t properly muffled.”
+“Whatever it is,” replied Miss Pennythorpe, “it certainly isn’t muffled.”

-Ten minutes later, the reverend concluded his very practical sermon and guided Miss Featherstone to her feet, releasing her from the tangle of bell rope.
+Five minutes later, the reverend concluded his lively, practical sermon and guided Miss Featherstone back to her feet, releasing her from the tangle of bell rope.

-“And so, here endeth the lesson, Miss Featherstone,” he said, observing she appeared contemplative, but decidedly unamused.
+“And so, here endeth the lesson, Miss Featherstone,” he said, observing she appeared contemplative, and decidedly unamused.

-Thankfully the bell had ceased its peal, and Prudence emerged from the tower pink-cheeked, hair askew, her shoes clacking a rhythm of reluctant repentance.
-The seat of her skirt was noticeably softened.
-So too, perhaps, was her outlook.
+But, thankfully the bell had ceased its peal, and Prudence emerged from the tower pink-cheeked, hair askew, her shoes clacking a rhythm of reluctant repentance.
+Her posterior was far more tender than usual, and the Vicar hoped her future outlook might be too.

-The Quietude League dissolved without ceremony the following week, and the bells of St Mildred’s rang out once again—crisp and clear.
+The Quietude League dissolved without ceremony the following week, and the bells of St Mildred’s rang out once again.
 The vicar was overheard suggesting a “Festival of Joyful Noise.”

 “Will Miss Featherstone attend?” asked someone.

-“Well, let’s hope she brings her decibel chart this time,” murmured the barman.
+“Well, let’s hope she brings her decibel chart,” murmured the barman.
 “We might need it to measure the applause.”

 Back at the vicarage, Mrs Wetherby met Ashby at the door.